Follow

 List -

-We performed enumerate() function on list type in example below where first block of code given start value as 2 and we used simple approach in the second block of code.
+We performed enumerate() function on list type in the example below where the first block of code gives the start value as 2 and we used a simple approach in the second block of code.

 Example: Performing enumerate() on list